-Other than this, high-performance liquid chromatography (HPLC) coupled to a refractive index (RI) detector or high-performance anion exchange (HPAE) coupled with pulsed amperometric detection (PAD) can be used to quantitatively detect α -amylase activity based on the amount of individual sugars produced.
-Visvanathan et al.78 studied the products of α -amylase through HPLC-RI method whereas the application of HPLC for detecting α -amylase inhibitory activity have been discussed by Takács.101 Recently Pyner et al.102 have discussed the application of the HPAE-PAD method to assess sucrase-isomaltase activity.
+Other than this, HPLC coupled to a refractive index (RI) detector or high-performance anion exchange (HPAE) coupled with pulsed amperometric detection (PAD) can be used to quantitatively detect α -amylase activity based on the amount of individual sugars produced.
+Visvanathan et al.46 studied the products of α -amylase through the HPLC-RI method, whereas the application of HPLC for detecting α -amylase inhibitory activity has been discussed by Takács et al. 100 Recently, Pyner et al. 101 discussed the application of the HPAE-PAD method to assess sucrase-isomaltase activity.
 The method was optimized to detect the amount of glucose produced after sucrase-isomaltase activity.
-Same principle can be applied to assess α -amylase activity using the standards maltose, and other dextrin units.
-However, the huge initial instrumental and day-to-day operational cost along with requirement of trained personnels have limited the widespread application of this technique.
+The same principle can be applied to assess α -amylase activity using the standards maltose and other dextrin units.
+However, the huge initial instrumental and day-to-day operational costs along with requirement of trained personnel have limited the widespread application of this technique.

-Overall, it can be said that despite the presence of numerous methods, there is no simple universal method by which α -amylase activity can be assessed easily, accurately and quantitatively.
-As a result, many improvements in the α - amylase assay techniques have been made in recent years, and are yet to be made on the years to come to get more accurate and reliable results.
-Thus, for the time being, we suggest to select the appropriate method for the intended application while considering the benefits and shortcomings associated with each method.
+Overall, it can be said that, despite the presence of numerous methods, there is no simple universal method by which α -amylase activity can be assessed easily, accurately, and quantitatively.
+As a result, many improvements in the α -amylase assay techniques have been made in recent years and are yet to be made in the years to come to get more accurate and reliable results.
+Thus, for the time being, we suggest selecting the appropriate method for the intended application while considering the benefits and shortcomings associated with each method.